Maui > Activities > Surfing > Jaws

 OUR EXPERIENCE TODAY

 We stayed for 2 hours and enjoyed watching some amazing waves.
 There were about 40 people out, all of whom were paddling.
-A handful of jet skis were there in case anyone got in trouble, but we didn't see anyone need them.
-The waves were very big, but not maxed out (something we expect to see at the Red Bull Jaws event soon!)
+A handful of jet skis were there in case anyone got in trouble, but we didn’t see anyone need them.
+The waves were very big, but not maxed out (something we expect to see at the Red Bull Jaws Event soon!)
 Out of the 40 people out, we only saw a handful of people surfing.
-Something makes us think that at least 1/2 of them were not ready to tackle these waves, especially after seeing it up close.
+Something makes us think that at least 1/2 of them were not ready to tackle these waves, especially after seeing them up close.